 Prepare to study

-You can also take advantage of our digital library, which has access to more than 800,000 e-books; our enquiry service and student support provide further virtual support.
-Your module resources will also link straight through to the appropriate digital resources through an electronic reading list system, making it as easy for you to access your reading materials.
+You can also take advantage of our digital library, which has access to more than 800,000 e-books, and our enquiry service and student support provide further virtual support.
+Your module resources will also link straight through to the appropriate digital resources through an electronic reading list system, making it easy for you to access your reading materials

 Is there any support for improving my English?